 Swimming can be a mystifying sport to begin with so here is a guide to help you through it and to make you aware of what you might be letting yourself in for!

-If you have a child in LTS, please take them swimming too!
+If you have a child in Learn To Swim, please take them swimming too!